dylanclements/darksoulsremake/docs/rationale.md

 Open/Closed Principle is also implemented since our interfaces are open for extension (by providing new interface implementation) but closed for modification.

+**Resulting UML relationships**:
+- Dependencies drawn from chest to DropsSoulToken, Unboxing, Soul, Resettable, SoulToken, Mimic, OpenChestAction
+- Associations drawn from chest to Ground and Location, as well as inheritance from chest to ground
+- OpenChestAction has an Association with Unboxing and is inheriting from Actions
+- Mimic has Association with Behaviour and is dependent on IntrinsicWeapon, Soul, Aggressor, Resettable, DropsSoulToken, ActorStatus

 ## Other changes